How to Pack Smart for International Travel

 Think Before You Pack

-Here's a trick that can really free up space in your bag: Instead of packing bulky items like shampoo, conditioner or sunscreen, buy them when you get to where you are going instead.
+Here's a trick that can really free up space in your bag.
+Instead of packing bulky items like shampoo, conditioner, or sunscreen, buy them when you get to where you are going.
 Unless you are headed somewhere really remote, you should be able to find these items at a local store.
-This will free up a lot of space and weight in your luggage, making your trip easier.
+This will free up a lot of space and weight in your luggage.
+It will make your trip easier.
 You could even ship the items to your destination.

 8. Organize Travel Documents